Hallstatt culture: Technology

-The remarkable uniformity of spoked-wheel wagons from across the Hallstatt region indicates a certain standardisation of production methods, which included the use of lathe-turning.
-Iron tyres were also developed and refined in this period, leading to the invention of shrunk-on iron tyres without nails in the later La Tène period.
-The potter's wheel appeared towards the end of the Hallstatt period.
+The remarkable uniformity of spoked-wheel wagons from across the Hallstatt region indicates a certain standardisation of production methods, which included techniques such as lathe-turning.
+Iron tyres were developed and refined in this period, leading to the invention of shrunk-on tyres in the La Tène period.
+The potter's wheel also appeared in the Hallstatt period.

 The extensive use of planking and massive squared beams indicates the use of long saw blades and possibly two-man sawing.
 The planks of the Hohmichele burial chamber (6th c.
-BC), which were over 6m long and 35cm wide, appear to have been sawn by a large timber-yard saw.
+BC), which were over 6m long and 35 cm wide, appear to have been sawn by a large timber-yard saw.
 The construction of monumental buildings such as the Vix palace further demonstrates a "mastery of geometry and carpentry capable of freeing up vast interior spaces."

+Analysis of building remains in Silesia has found evidence for the use of a standard unit of length (equivalent to 0.785 m).
+Remarkably, this is almost identical to the length of a measuring stick found at Borum Eshøj in Denmark (0.7855 m) dating from the Bronze Age (c.
+1350 BC).
+Pythagorean triangles were likely used in building construction to create right angles, and some buildings had ground plans with dimensions corresponding to Pythagorean rectangles.

 Art

 At least the later periods of Hallstatt art from the western zone are generally agreed to form the early period of Celtic art.
 Decoration is mostly geometric and linear, and best seen on fine metalwork finds from graves (see above).
 Styles differ, especially between the west and east, with more human figures and some narrative elements in the latter.
 Animals, with waterfowl a particular favourite, are often included as part of other objects, more often than humans, and in the west there is almost no narrative content such as scenes of combat depicted.
 These characteristics were continued into the succeeding La Tène style.

 Imported luxury art is sometimes found in rich elite graves in the later phases, and certainly had some influence on local styles.
 The most spectacular objects, such as the Strettweg Cult Wagon, the Warrior of Hirschlanden and the bronze couch supported by "unicyclists" from the Hochdorf Chieftain's Grave are one of a kind in finds from the Hallstatt period, though they can be related to objects from other periods.

 More common objects include weapons, in Ha D often with hilts terminating in curving forks ("antenna hilts").
 Jewellery in metal includes fibulae, often with a row of disks hanging down on chains, armlets and some torcs.
 This is mostly in bronze, but "princely" burials include items in gold.